Hockey WA: Charlesworth Medal

-Is awarded Awarded annually to the Fairest and Best player in the women's first division competition.
+Is awarded annually to the Fairest and Best player in the women's first division competition.
 Umpires award one set of votes for each qualifying season game on a 5-4-3-2-1 basis with votes confidentially tabulated by Hockey WA and awarded at the Annual Dinner.

-The Medal is named after Ric Charlesworth, Former Captain of WA & Australia, and Hockeyroos Coach from 1994–2000, where he guided them to 2 World Cups (1994, 1998) & 2 Olympic Gold Medals (1996, 2000).
+The Medal is named after Ric Charlesworth, Former Captain of WA & Australia, and Hockeyroos Coach from 1994 to 2000, where he guided them to 2 World Cups (1994, 1998) & 2 Olympic Gold Medals (1996, 2000).

 Jackie Pereira Top Goalscorer Award

-Named after prolific West Australian and Australian Striker Gordon Jackie Pereira.
-Is Awarded to the top Goalscorer from the Premier League regular season.
+Named after prolific West Australian and Australian Striker Jackie Pereira, it is awarded to the top Goalscorer from the Premier League regular season.